Theodore Hesburgh: Early life and education

-Theodore Martin Hesburgh was born on May 25, 1917, in Syracuse, New York, to Theodore Bernard Hesburgh, a Pittsburgh Plate Glass warehouse manager, and Anne Murphy Hesburgh.
-His father was of German ancestry; his mother's family was of Irish descent.
-Young Theodore was the second child and oldest son in a family of five children that included two boys and three girls.
+Hesburgh was born on May 25, 1917, in Syracuse, New York, to Theodore Bernard Hesburgh, a Pittsburgh Plate Glass warehouse manager, and Anne Murphy Hesburgh.
+His father was of Luxembourgish ancestry; his mother's family was of Irish descent.
+Theodore was the second child and oldest son in a family of five children that included two boys and three girls.
 He attended Most Holy Rosary, a parochial school in Syracuse, and also served as an altar boy.
 Hesburgh claimed that he had wished to become a priest since the age of six.
 Thomas Duffy, a missionary priest from the Congregation of Holy Cross, which owned the University of Notre Dame, encouraged Hesburgh's interest in joining the priesthood.

 Hesburgh graduated from Most Holy Rosary High School in Syracuse in 1934 and enrolled in the Holy Cross Seminary at Notre Dame in the fall.
-In 1937 his teachers decided to send the promising young seminarian to study in Rome, Italy, where he graduated from the Pontifical Gregorian University with a bachelor of philosophy degree in 1940.
+In 1937, his teachers decided to send the promising young seminarian to study in Rome, Italy, where he graduated from the Pontifical Gregorian University with a bachelor of philosophy degree in 1940.
 When the American consul in Rome ordered all U.S. citizens to leave Italy in 1940 due to the outbreak of World War II, Hesburgh returned to the United States to continue his studies.
-He spent three years (1940–43) studying theology at Holy Cross College and two years (1943–45) at The Catholic University of America, where he earned a doctorate in sacred theology in 1945.
+He spent three years (1940–43) studying theology at the Holy Cross College in Washington, D.C. and two years (1943–45) studying at The Catholic University of America, where he earned a doctorate in sacred theology in 1945.

-On June 24, 1943, Hesburgh was ordained a priest for the Congregation of Holy Cross at Notre Dame's Sacred Heart Church (later renamed the Basilica of the Sacred Heart).
+On June 24, 1943, Hesburgh was ordained a priest for the Congregation of Holy Cross at Notre Dame's Sacred Heart Church, later redesignated the Basilica of the Sacred Heart.
 Inspired by an inscription carved in stone above the church's door, Hesburgh dedicated his life to "God, Country, and Notre Dame."
-Afterwards, Father Ted, as he preferred to be called, returned to Washington, D.C., to complete his studies and assist at area parishes.
-In addition, Hesburgh served as a chaplain at the National Training School for Boys (a juvenile detention facility) and at a military installation.
+Afterwards, Hesburgh returned to Washington, D.C. to complete his studies and assist at area parishes.
+In addition, Hesburgh served as a chaplain at the National Training School for Boys, a juvenile detention facility, and at a military installation.
 He also ran a large United Service Organization (USO) club in a Knights of Columbus hall in Washington, D.C.
-Although Hesburgh expressed an interest in serving as a chaplain in the U.S. Navy during World War II, he returned to South Bend, Indiana, in 1945, after completion of his studies in Washington, D.C., to begin a teaching career at Notre Dame.
+Although Hesburgh expressed an interest in serving as a chaplain in the U.S. Navy during World War II, he returned to Notre Dame, Indiana, in 1945 after completion of his studies in Washington, D.C. to begin a teaching career at the university.